 Perry recognized when he took the job that it wouldn’t be easy to transform a franchise that has only made one playoff appearance since 2007.
 That came in 2023, and the Kings have been trending downward ever since.
 They’re currently on pace for the worst record in franchise history, but Perry made it clear that he’s not looking for a “quick fix” to salvage this season at the expense of the future.

-Perry admits he’s still in the “evaluation stage” with the franchise as he tries to decide who to keep.
-Amid the losing, one positive has been the performance of the team’s first-year players.
+Perry admits he’s still in the “evaluation stage” with the franchise as he tries to decide which players to keep.
+Amid the losing, one positive has been the performance of the team’s rookies.
 Second-round pick Maxime Raynaud has been a pleasant surprise, especially since moving into the starting lineup after center Domantas Sabonis was sidelined with a meniscus injury.
 First-round selection Nique Clifford is getting regular rotation minutes, and Dylan Cardwell has been a valuable big man off the bench on a two-way contract.

 Perry calls all three rookies “very hard workers” with “very good basketball IQs” and indicated that they’re the type of players he wants to build around.